Musonda2day/System-Operator-System-Status-Reporting/README.md

 # System-Operator-System-Status-Reporting

-This repository demostrates the reporting of Transmission System data by the System Operator for a fictitious Interconnected Power System.
+This repository demonstrates the reporting of Transmission System data by the System Operator for a fictitious Interconnected Power System.

 ## Report Pages